ShmInquiry/AI-Models/README.md

 - 📤 Exporting visualizations in various formats
 - 🖥️ User-friendly interface for easy data exploration

-## Rust Project: Classification Result Visualization Tool 🦀
+## Project: Classification Result Visualization Tool 🦀

 ### Description
-The Rust project is a classification result visualization tool that uses the `gnuplot` crate.
+The Rust/ Python project is a classification result visualization tool that uses the `gnuplot` crate/ library.
 It involves processing input data, categorizing it into different classes, and visualizing the classification results through scatter plots with distinct symbols and colors for each class.
+The inteded provided template is to simulate customer segregation and product customization for the customer !

 ### Features
 - 📊 Input data processing and classification